nunofachada/simoututils/compare/README.md

 #### Example 4: Plot the PDF and CDF of focal measures from one or more model implementations

+In this example we have two PPHPC implementations which produce equivalent results (NLOK and JEXOK), and two other which display slightly different behavior (JEXNS and JEXDIFF).
+The following code loads simulation output data from these four implementations, and plots, using the [stats_compare_plot](stats_compare_plot.m) function, the PDF and CDF of the respective focal measures.
+Plots for each focal measure are overlaid, allowing the modeler to clearly observe distributional output differences between the various implementations.

 ```matlab
 % Specify output names
 outputs = {'SheepPop', 'WolfPop', 'GrassQty', 'SheepEnergy', 'WolfEnergy', 'GrassEnergy'};